 1 and 1/2 cups shredded cheese (or 6 ounces sliced cheese-I use a combination of Swiss cheese and cheddar-reserve ½ cup or 2 ounces for top)

 Temper the egg by removing ½ cup sauce from the pan and drizzling slowly into the beaten egg, beating while drizzling it in.
 Then, drizzle egg mixture slowly back into the sauce, whisking to keep the egg from curdling.
-When all the egg is incorporated, add the cheese.
+When all the egg is incorporated, add the honey or sugar, and cheese.